Aline-CROIRE/Aline-CROIRE/README.md

 # 👋 Hi there, I'm Aline NIYONIZERA

 I'm a passionate full-stack web developer from Rwanda 🇷🇼
-I love building powerful, clean, and accessible web applications.
+I love building powerful, clean, and accessible web and mobile applications.

 ---